Bill Phillips Memorial Fund

 Lance Cpl.
-Timothy Donnelly- Double amputee Lance Cpl.
-Donnelly was granted $5,000 from the fund at the 2012 Medal of Honor reception.
+Timothy Donley- Double amputee Lance Cpl.
+Donley was provided a grant from the fund at the 2012 Medal of Honor reception.
 He also attended the 2012 Military Bowl with his family.

 CW2 Jonathan Holsey- CW2 Holsey was the first amputee to be accepted into the U.S. Army Warrant Officer Candidate School.
 The Fund assisted with costs for CW2 Holsey’s trip to Washington, D.C. to run in the 2012 Army Ten Miler.